-Steven L. Watson, age 60, has served on our board of directors since 2000.
-Since prior to 2006, Mr. Watson has been president and a director of Contran and president, chief executive officer and a director of Valhi.
-He has served as Kronos Worldwide's chief executive officer since 2009 and its vice chairman of the board since prior to 2006.
-He has also served as TIMET's vice chairman of the board since prior to 2006 and its chief executive officer from 2006 to 2009.
-Since prior to 2006, Mr. Watson has served as a director of Keystone and NL.
+Steven L. Watson, age 61, has served on our board of directors since 2000.
+Since prior to 2007, Mr. Watson has been president and a director of Contran and president, chief executive officer and a director of Valhi.
+He has served as Kronos Worldwide's chief executive officer since 2009 and its vice chairman of the board since prior to 2007.
+He has also served as TIMET's vice chairman of the board since prior to 2007 and its chief executive officer from prior to 2007 to 2009.
+Since prior to 2007, Mr. Watson has served as a director of Keystone and NL.
 Mr. Watson has served as an executive officer or director of various companies related to Contran and Valhi since 1980.